 Pause poor-performing keywords

 If you've already decreased your cost-per-click (CPC) bids for poor-performing keywords, but you'd still like to improve your campaign's performance, try pausing or removing those keywords.
-You can unpause them or re-add them again when they are more relevant.
+You can unpause them or re-add them again when they're more relevant.

 Prevent your ad from showing in the wrong places

-Try using Conversion Optimizer, an AdWords feature that uses your AdWords Conversion Tracking data to get more conversions at a lower cost.
+Try using Conversion Optimiser, a Google Ads feature that uses your Google Ads Conversion Tracking data to get more conversions at a lower cost.
 (Note that your campaign must be eligible for the feature).
-Conversion Optimizer can help you avoid unprofitable clicks and get you as many profitable clicks as possible.
-See how to set up Conversion Optimizer.
+Conversion Optimiser can help you avoid unprofitable clicks and get you as many profitable clicks as possible.
+See how to set up Conversion Optimiser.